|

 Using UML statechart diagrams as input to a formal verification tool allows to use parts of the specification written by the architect directly for formal verification and supports the architect and the developer in having a precise common understanding of the specification.
 Having a precise, unambiguous and proven specification is key to developing high quality products.

-Günther Lackner is an International Product Marketing Manager in the Automatic Fare Collection (AFC) Product Line of NXP Semiconductors.
+About the Speakers: Günther Lackner is an International Product Marketing Manager in the Automatic Fare Collection (AFC) Product Line of NXP Semiconductors.
 He has over 7 years of experience in IT Security, Applied Cryptography, Project Management and Product Management.
 He is currently responsible for Product Marketing and Strategy of CPU based smart card controllers in Automatic Fare Collection within NXPs Identification Business Unit.

 Günther holds a BSc, MSc and PhD degree in computer science which he obtained during his studies at the University of Technology Graz - Austria, Universite de Technologie de Compiegne - France and the Queensland University of Technology Brisbane - Australia.